mirage/mirage-www/tmpl/wiki/faq.md

 have also contributed funding and expertise for an entire research group called [OCaml Labs](http://www.cl.cam.ac.uk/projects/ocamllabs/) in the Cambridge Computer Lab. to bolster the continued growth of the functional programming ecosystem.
-I've also recently published an O'Reilly book called Real World OCaml that's freely available at [https://realworldocaml.org](https://realworldocaml.org).
+Anil has also recently published an O'Reilly book called Real World OCaml that's freely available at [https://realworldocaml.org](https://realworldocaml.org).

 Last, but not least, it's simply more fun as a programmer to be able to